 Now once you acquire the ownership, it’s time to take full control of the files.
 You can do this by following these steps:

-- Right-click on the system32 folder and click on Properties.
+- First, right-click on the system32 folder and click on Properties.

 - Now click on Security and click on Edit to edit the properties.

-- Click on Add and add your username to the list and hit enter.
+- Next, click on Add and add your Username to the list and hit enter.

 - Finally, highlight your Username from the list, click on Full Control, and hit Apply.

-If you do so, you should have full control of the files and folders.
+If you do so, you should have complete control of the files and folders.
 Now you can right-click on the folder and delete it without any error message or prompt.

 From Editor’s Desk